luphysics/PyMODA/README.md

 ## Preparing to run

 When the code is downloaded and Python is installed, you'll need to install the dependencies.
-Run the command `python packages/install.py` with elevated permissions in the `PyMODA` folder.
+Open a terminal in the `PyMODA` folder and run `python packages/install.py`.

-> Tip: To diagnose any problems, the `-v` command-line argument can be used to print console output.
+> :warning: Do not run `install.py` with elevated permissions.

 ## Running PyMODA